TienPhaam/WorkoutApp_main/README.md

 Categorized Workouts: Includes Yoga, Chest, Back, Arms, Cardio, Legs, Fat Burning, and Strength.

+User could view exercise details and different exercises in different exercise category.
+They could also add specific exercises into their favorite page.
+After that they could remove or undo the favorite exercise if they want to.

 Detailed Exercise Descriptions: Provides step-by-step instructions for each exercise.

 High-Quality Exercise Images: Helps users visualize the correct posture and form.